d-debugger/AcciProof/README.md

 # How to run ?

      * First you should have all the mentioned libraries installed and if some libraries are still missing then you can go to Pypi.org to install them.

      * You should have an account on TWILIO so that you can use there messaging services.

      * You have to register your friend and relatives phone numbers in driver_info.json if you are the driver.

      * We have just added few hospitals of Delhi NCR and Mumbai in hub_coords.json therefore you can add hospital according to your location.

+     * drowziness.py is the final file that to be executed to get the video frame it will alert you if you're feeling drowsy or using phone , you can inform relatives , friends and nearest hospital about the accident by just pressing the key 'a' from the keyboard.

+     * To show the working we have invoked the message feature by pressing the key 'a' from the keyword but in real life it will be invoke using some hardware in the vehicle eg. something like an IOT device.